Istanbul Travel Guide

 Entry requirements

-US passport holders must have a passport that is valid for six months beyond date of entry.
-A visa is required.
+US passport holders must have a passport that is valid for six months beyond their date of entry.
+Ordinary passport holders are exempted from the visa requirement for up to 90 days in any 180-day period.

 South African passports must be valid for at least six months from the intended date of arrival.
 South African nationals require a visa to enter Turkey.